felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 I just didn't expect that key to be the threat  of getting the old boot!

+# Bad news and career changes

+In mid-June 2022, three months after joining the nesto DevOps team, I received unfortunate news: I was getting a probation extension.
+I wasn't quite cutting it in the workplace.
+I had trouble learning the new tools and processes required to become a productive teammate.
+New concepts and important details eluded me.
+I had 2 months to course-correct, otherwise I could kiss my job goodbye.

+This is what put me into **survival mode**.

+I had never been put in that kind of situation  before, where a manager told me I was not pulling my own weight.
+I wasn't going to waste this opportunity  to show the world what I could do when given proper motivation.

 ## Good fold, Bad fold

 So I got to work, big time.
 My focus in mid-June was higher than ever,